Kara-4search/BypassETW_CSharp/README.md

 - bypass some AVs
 - Update the project later with the egg hunt（DONE）
 - Build a shellcode loader combine all the technics

+## Update history
+-  Bugs fixed for x86, now it should works with both x64/x86

 ## Reference link:
 	1. https://blog.securityevaluators.com/creating-av-resistant-malware-part-1-7604b83ea0c0